-There are six main castles in Pembrokeshire, these are, Manorbier Castle, Pembroke Castle, Carew Castle, Narberth Castle, Haverfordwest Castle and Llawhaden Castle.
+There are many castles in Pembrokeshire, amongst these are, Manorbier Castle, Pembroke Castle, Carew Castle, Narberth Castle, Haverfordwest Castle, Cilgerran Castle and Llawhaden Castle.
 However, this is not the full story, as there are a multitude of fortifications and other ancient sites of historical importance throughout Pembrokeshire.
 This short guide is intended to give a flavour of the historical sites that can be accessed throughout the county.
 FBM Holidays are delighted to offer self-catering holiday cottages throughout Pembrokeshire, many within easy reach of all the attractions this beautiful part of Wales has to offer.

 Carew Castle - One of Pembrokeshire’s finest castles, dramatically located on the shore of the millpond.
 It was originally a Norman stronghold but later was converted to a grand Elizabethan Manor House before succumbing to the ravages of Civil War.
 The castle is ruined now, but was once a powerful stronghold and a grand Elizabethan mansion.
 The first fortification on the site was an Iron Age fort with 5 ditches.
 An earth and timber castle that was built here by the Norman Gerald of Windsor around 1100.
 He was given the site of Carew Castle in a dowry when he married Nest, the most beautiful woman in Wales.
 Owain ap Cadwgan, son of a Welsh Prince, was so overwhelmed by Nest’s beauty that one night in 1109 he is said to have scaled the walls of Carew Castle and captured her.
 6 years later, Gerald killed Owain in battle and retrieved his wife, along with two new children.
 When Gerald died the following year, Nest then married Stephen, Castellan of Cardigan, and had yet more children by him.
 A stone structure probably stood in its place in 1212, when for some reason, King John seized it for a short time when passing through Pembrokeshire on his Irish expedition.